-With respect to these ETFs under the Forward Documents, it is anticipated that the value of the forward price payable to an ETF under its Forward Documents will be reduced by an amount equal to between 0.296% to 1.08% per annum of the notional exposure of the ETF's Forward Documents, calculated and applied daily in arrears, plus hedging costs (see below) incurred by each applicable Counterparty.
-The aggregate notional exposure of the continuing Corporate Class ETF's Forward Documents will typically be approximately one times its total assets.
+With respect to these ETFs under the Forward Documents, it is anticipated that the value of the forward price payable to an ETF under its Forward Documents will be reduced by an amount equal to the Forward Fees, calculated and applied daily in arrears, plus hedging costs (see below) incurred by each applicable Counterparty.
+The aggregate notional exposure of the ETF's Forward Documents will typically be approximately one times its total assets.

-ETFs other than those named above currently incur only hedging costs.
+The ETFs will also incur hedging costs under the Forward Documents.
 Hedging costs incurred by a Counterparty and charged to an ETF are similar in nature to portfolio transaction costs that are incurred by an investment fund that holds portfolio securities directly.

-The Manager anticipates that, based on existing market conditions, the hedging costs for the ETFs will be a percentage per annum of the aggregate notional exposure of an ETF's Forward Documents, as follows:
+The Manager anticipates that, based on existing market conditions, the Forward Fees and hedging costs for the ETFs will be approximately equal to a percentage per annum of the aggregate notional exposure of an ETF's Forward Documents, as follows: